Richard Carrier: Publications

-Carrier has written extensively throughout his career, including 11 books and 8 contributions to other publications.
-Carrier's best-known works concern the development of early Christianity and mythicism, as well as Roman scientific education and practices.
+Carrier's publications include 11 books and eight contributions to other publications.
+His best-known works concern the development of early Christianity and mythicism, as well as Roman scientific education and practices.

 Sense and Goodness without God

 Sense and Goodness without God: A Defense of Metaphysical Naturalism (2005) sets out a systematic naturalist worldview, developing positions in metaphysics, epistemology, philosophy of mind, and ethics, and argues for naturalized moral realism and a physicalist account of consciousness in preference to theism.